-In the School for the Science of Health Care Delivery, Professor Essary serves as interim director and clinical professor.
-She teaches graduate-level coursework in leadership and professionalism, historical and contemporary issues in medicine, and the U.S. health care system.
+Professor Essary teaches undergraduate and graduate-level coursework in leadership and professionalism, historical and contemporary issues in medicine, and the U.S. health care system.

-Her research interests encompass primary care and prevention strategies, health services research, and the provision of accessible, high-quality, patient-centered health care.
+Her research interests center on the provision of accessible, high-quality, patient-centered health care through workforce initiatives.
 She has successfully submitted proposals for grants, publications, posters, and national presentations.
 In 2013, she was granted the Breitman-Dorn Fellowship in recognition of her research efforts.
 Dr. Essary currently serves as PI on the BUILDing SCHOLARS Research Enrichment Core http://buildingscholars.utep.edu/web/.
 The mission of the program is to enhance diversity in the STEM disciplines.

-On a national level, she serves as a scientific reviewer for the Patient-Centered Outcomes Research Institute (PCORI), and grant review committee member for HRSA.
+Dr. Essary serves as a scientific reviewer for the Patient-Centered Outcomes Research Institute (PCORI), and grant review committee member for HRSA.
 She is currently on the Editorial Board for the Journal of Patient-Centered Research and Reviews (JPCRR), and is an invited Board Member for the Arizona Psychology Training Consortium of the Arizona Psychological Association.
 She has held leadership positions with both the American Academy of Physician Assistants (AAPA), and the Physician Assistant Education Association (PAEA).
-She holds a joint appointment as clinical associate professor with the Northern Arizona University Department of Physician Studies.
+She holds a joint appointment with the Northern Arizona University Department of Physician Studies.

 Prior to joining ASU, she served as director at Midwestern University Physician Assistant Program in Phoenix.